-Arnold M. Howitt is Senior Adviser of the Roy and Lila Ash Center for Democratic Governance and Innovation at HKS, with responsibility to advise its executive education and research programs.
+Arnold M. Howitt is Senior Adviser of the Roy and Lila Ash Center for Democratic Governance and Innovation at HKS.
 He also co-directs the Program on Crisis Leadership, jointly sponsored by the Ash Center and the Taubman Center for State and Local Government.
 Dr. Howitt was Executive Director of the Ash Center from 2008-2016, and Executive Director/Associate Director of the Taubman Center from 1984-2008.

-Dr. Howitt's research focuses on public management and intergovernmental policy implementation, particularly emergency preparedness and disaster management.
+Dr. Howitt's research focuses on public management and intergovernmental policy implementation.
 He has conducted research or consulted for public agencies at the federal, state, and local levels, as well as lecturing widely on these subjects.

 Among other writing, Dr. Howitt is co-author/editor of Public Health Preparedness (2017), Natural Disaster management in the Asia Pacific (2015), Managing Crises: Responding to Large-Scale Emergencies (2009), Countering Terrorism: Dimensions of Preparedness (2003), and Perspectives on Management Capacity Building (1986), and author of Managing Federalism: Studies in Intergovernmental Relations (1984).

 Dr. Howitt received his AB from Columbia University and MA and PhD in political science from Harvard University.